mangopanda455/obsidianVault/Bio 513/DNA Unit.md

 4. It prevents the 5' end from getting shorter and shorter with every replication, because DNA polymerase I and III only work in the 5' to 3' direction.

+Single strand binding proteins help to keep DNA open at the replication fork.